Program manager, Community Engagement Core (CEC)

 Jennifer Biddle is a science writer and video producer, Center for Health Journalism Fellow and long-standing member of the Association of Health Care Journalists.

 A Bay Area native with a passion for writing from a tender age, Jennifer studied journalism at the University of Wisconsin-Madison.
 After college, she resettled in San Francisco where she first developed an interest in science on a dare by taking an aeronautics class at City College.
-Smitten with aviation, naturally she decided to become an FAA-licensed aircraft mechanic then worked in the industry for a decade building satellites and wrenching on planes for major carriers.
+Smitten with aviation, naturally she decided to become an FAA-licensed aircraft mechanic then worked in the industry for a decade building satellites and wrenching on planes.
 Eventually, she returned to her first love, working her way up at various San Francisco health websites and becoming an editor.

 At EHSC, Jennifer runs the website, social media, video production and other communications projects.
 She's avid about leveraging the good that can come from health data, and often marvels at the striking similarities between mechanical and biological systems.